 How to Make Chocolate Ganache

 Did you know you only need 2 ingredients to make rich, velvety, smooth chocolate ganache?
-I taught you how to make it in chocolate covered strawberry cupcakes and way back I shared party angel food cake.
 To make the ganache, heat the heavy cream until warm and pour over chopped chocolate.
 Use pure chocolate.
 You know the 4 ounce bars you buy in the baking aisle?
 I like Baker’s, Ghirardelli, Nestle Toll House, or Lindt baking bars.
 Chop the chocolate into super tiny pieces.
 The smaller the pieces, the quicker and easier they’ll melt to create the ganache.

 Tip on chopping chocolate: remember from Sprinkled episode 2?
 Use a serrated knife to chop chocolate.